lnetrebskii/avmes_ru/README.md

    npm run build:css
    ```

-The Tailwind scan is configured to cover layouts, includes, Markdown posts/projects, and scripts, so any class you add in the repo will be picked up automatically.
+The Tailwind scan is configured to cover layouts, includes, Markdown posts, and scripts, so any class you add in the repo will be picked up automatically.

 ## Plugins